Bolsheretsk

-In the 18th century the population was military: in 1727 around 40 people, 1759 — 79, 1775–152, 1799 — 24 people.
+In the 18th century, the population was military: in 1727, around 40 people; in 1759, 79; in 1775, 152; and in 1799, 24.
 By 1810, they had grown to 150 people.
-The main occupation of the inhabitants was fishing, hunting, gardening and cattle breeding.

-In the 18th century, Bolsheretsk was an important transit point on the sea route from Okhotsk to Kamchatka.
-Many expeditions passed through here en route to the Kuril Islands and Northern Pacific.
-In 1739, the Bolsheretsk shipyard built the sloop "Bolsheretsk".
+The main occupations of the inhabitants were fishing, hunting, gardening, and cattle breeding.
+Bolsheretsk was an important transit point on the sea route from Okhotsk to Kamchatka during this time.
+Many expeditions passed through here on their way to the Kuril Islands and Northern Pacific.
+In 1739, the Bolsheretsk shipyard built the sloop Bolsheretsk.

 Between 1740 and 1803, Bolsheretsk was the residence of the Kamchatka commanders.
-In 1770, convicts P. F. Khruschov, M. A. Benevskaya and others organized a rebellion.
-They killed the commandant, captured the galliot "Saint Peter" and sailed to France.
+In 1770, convicts Pyotr Khrushchov, Maurice Benyovszky, and others organized a rebellion.
+They killed the commandant, captured the galliot Saint Peter, and sailed to France.

 In the 19th century, the jail was converted into the village Bolsheretsk.
-In 1928, the village was abolished, the inhabitants moved to the nearby bayou, where the village of Kavalerskoe was located, and to the mouth of the Bolshaya River, to the village of Ust-Bolsheretsk, which became the center of Ust-Bolsheretsky District.
+In 1928, the village was abolished, and the inhabitants moved to the nearby bayou, where the village of Kavalerskoe was located, and to the mouth of the Bolshaya River, to the village of Ust-Bolsheretsk, which became the center of Ust-Bolsheretsky District.